The institution had a very humble beginning. From the first two destitute children

 the same vigour.
 The school was still in its infancy but the rapid increase in enrolment

 rendered necessary a new building programme.
 On Sunday, 4th May 1890, Fr.
 Bartholomew,

 0. F. M. Cap., laid the foundation stone of St. Francis’ Boarding and Day School

-wishers.
 In 1893, Fr.
-Bartholomew built the new priest house on the site where the
+Bartholomew built the new priest house on the site where the Bishop’s

-Bishop’s House now stands and released tnc old presbytery to the school and served
+House now stands and released tnc old presbytery to the school and served as the